dell/omnia/docs/source/Troubleshooting/knownissues.rst

 * RAID is configured on the server.

-* Two or more servers in the same network have Cobbler services running.
+* Two or more servers in the same network have xCAT services running.

 * The target compute node does not have a configured PXE device with an active NIC.